Table of Contents

 - Limited presets

-If you’re looking to spend a little less and you want to add to your synth collection, this is an amazing pick.
+If you’re looking to spend a little less and you want to add to your synth collection, rather than go a cheaper route with a synth plugin, this is an amazing pick.

 Keep in mind that it is monophonic, so it might not be exactly what you’re looking for.
 Monophonic means that it can only play one note at a time.

 For a synthesizer under $500, this is an absolute monophonic powerhouse and I think this should be on your list of synths to own.

 There's so much to say about the microKORG.
 This is one of the most iconic synthesizers in the last 20 years.
 The microKORG features incredible saws that can be heard all of The Killers early work, including MR Brightside.

 Making this list would be impossible without including the iconic Microkorg.
 Keep in mind that there is the original Microkorg as well as the Microkorg XL and the Microkorg XL+.

 This synthesizer was used for most of The Killers record, “Hot Fuss” and you can instantly hear it once you play on it.

 I personally have always loved this synth and I have found pretty much all of the patches fun and exciting.

 If you’re a fan of 80s sounds and you like arpeggiators, this would still make as a perfect synth for a beginner.